 One Service Team of approximately 100 people was responsible for developing and delivering finance, supply chain management and procurement systems capability across the entire company.
 The team included resources from IT, finance and the business.

 Elabor8 was brought on board to act as a coach to upskill the team in SAFe, but they quickly identified that more than just their systems and processes needed to change.
-The team also required a significant change in their individual and collective mindset, behaviour and culture.
+The team also required a significant change in their individual and collective mindset.

 To address this, Elabor8 designed a change program to uplift the mindset, behaviour and ultimately the culture of the team so that they could embrace agility.
 The theme was ‘developing a high performing team culture’.
 We conducted interviews to establish the baseline team attributes and to inform the nature of the required interventions.